web-extend/web-extend/docs/api/web-extend.md

 # web-extend

-[`web-extend`](https://www.npmjs.com/package/web-extend) is a useful tool set for creating a project, and generating entry files, etc.
+[`web-extend`](https://www.npmjs.com/package/web-extend) is a comprehensive toolkit for creating, developing, and building browser extensions.
+It provides a streamlined workflow with powerful CLI commands and flexible configuration options.

-## CLI
+## Commands

 Usage: